granticusmaximus/Bitcoin-Monitor/README.md

 By default, the BPI will be shown for USD, GBP, and EUR.
 Optionally, one can select ones own currency to display in addition to the 3 aforementioned currencies.

 Bitcoin Monitor makes use of the CoinDesk Bitcoin Price Index API.
-Go here for more price information by CoinDesk.

-Go here for live demo.

 The application is composed of the following components: